"S4 League in the building!" "Start! Show me your S4!"

 Stone Wall - Metallic, kind of in the same light as Halo Reach's Armor Lock, except... different... instead of being invincible, you just take much less damage, some of which is relfected back at the person who dealt it.
 It also slowly restores your health, making it the only way for someone to heal by themself, it's a bit more practical overall.

 Recently revealed to be not-so-breakproof by the troper.
-Oh no, the guy I've been chasing just threw down a turret and went metallic!
-Sword the turret, empty your magazine on point-blank headshots.
+Oh no, the guy I've been chasing just threw down a sentry and went metallic!
+Sword the sentry, empty your magazine on point-blank headshots.

 Stripperiffic - Some of the outfits; a particular culprit being the 'Silklace' line.
 Others, like Indian Mode, are modest to the point of aversion.
 All the same though, few of the outfits look like they'd be in any way useful in real world combat.
 But justified, like a lot of the tropes on this page, in that the game openly admits to being an online game as part of its concept.